wangxiaoyuwf/CoVigilantSystems/README.md

 	python json_to_csv_converter.py /dataset/yelp/dataset/review.json

 After the command is executed, the corresponding CSV file review.csv will be generated in the same directory as review.json.

+Convert all json file to sql file with the following command:
+	./json_to_sql_converter.sh
+After the command is executed, the 6 sql file : business.sql, checkin.sql, photo.sql, review.sql, tip.sql and user.sql will be generated with the same name as json file.